 A government order, in relation to the ERC, refers to any decree issued by federal or local authorities that imposed restrictions due to COVID-19.
 These restrictions may include limitations on commerce or group gatherings which could have significantly affected the normal operations of an organization.

-In this context, a “significant impact” goes beyond mere inconvenience and implies substantial changes in how your business operates.
+In this context, a “significant impact” goes beyond mere inconvenience and implies substantial changes in how your business operated.
 For example, if government regulations required restaurants to close their dining rooms and only offer takeout service, these businesses would qualify under the ERC rules.

 Possibility of Partial Suspension Due to a Governmental Order